-Facebook unveiled new features that center on the way users listen to music and watch TV, offering tie-ups with the likes of Spotify and Hulu, as it attempts to make media an integral part of its service.
+Facebook unveiled new ways for users to listen to music and watch TV, offering tie-ups with the likes of Spotify and Hulu, as it attempts to make media an integral part of its social networking service.

 Facebook is positioning itself as not just your social graph online, but your life online, said Forrester Research analyst Sean Corcoran.

 These changes not only help trump rival Google but will open up new opportunities, he said.
 But concerns around privacy and immaturity in how to do these things effectively will make it a slow go.

 Dressed in a gray T-shirt, jeans and sneakers, Zuckerberg said the music companies partnering with Facebook, including Rhapsody and Turntable.fm, were reinventing the music industry and the business models that underlie the industry.

 They believe that the key to making the music business work isn't trying to block you from listening to songs you haven't bought, said Zuckerberg.

 It's trying to help you discover so many songs that you end up buying even more content than you ever would have otherwise, he said.